Driving Economic Growth

 The number of innovation centers and corporate laboratories choosing to call Tech Square home reached an all-time high of 20 this past year.
 The partnerships that form between these innovation centers and Georgia Tech faculty and students are producing transformational breakthroughs that stimulate economic growth and improve the quality of life on a grand scale.
 The following corporations opened new innovation centers in Tech Square in 2016-17:

 In the Boeing Manufacturing Development Center, company researchers and Georgia Tech engineering students are working together to implement automation in industrial applications.
-The center is located in Georgia Tech’s new 19,000-square-foot Delta Advanced Manufacturing Pilot Facility.
+The center is located in Georgia Tech’s new 19,000-square-foot Delta Advanced Manufacturing Pilot Facility on 14th Street.

 “This advanced center will let Georgia Tech students collaborate with Boeing engineers to help drive the development of innovative factory automation solutions in aerospace,” said Greg Hyslop, Boeing chief technology officer and senior vice president of Engineering, Test & Technology.